The ultimate guide to Universal Events, Drinks, and Entertainment for Grown-Ups

 UPDATE: Many events, restaurants, and hotels are unavailable for health and safety reasons.
 Be sure to double-check what’s available during your vacation.

-Despite some child-friendly aspects to this park, they always had an older demographic in mind.
+Universal is like Disney World’s cool, edgy little sister.
+She’s rougher around the edges and dedicates her life to “Hard Rock” and thrill rides.
+Despite some child-friendly aspects of this park, Universal has always had an older demographic in mind.
 Pair the nightlife of CityWalk with a real Hogwarts castle and you got yourself an adult playground.
-When it comes to adult-friendly activities, Universal Studios Orlando is the ultimate destination!
+When it comes to adult-friendly activities, Universal Orlando is the ultimate vacation destination!

 Spend a Night-Out at CityWalk